Pen-Y-Ghent

 The walk is

-pretty straightforward and large sections of the path have been 'manicured'
+pretty straightforward from a navigation point of view.
+Large sections of the path have been 'manicured'

-with large stones and on the summit with stone flags.
+with large stones and on the summit are stone flags.
 I can see these

 reinforcements are a necessity but take care if conditions are icy, as the